With car crash deaths soaring, what can the government do?

 The 42-page plan acknowledges the uneven pain caused by traffic deaths.
 The fatality rate is about twice as high in rural areas as it is in U.S. cities, it said.
 The nation’s poorest counties have a higher death rate from roadway collisions than the nation as a whole.

-“Fatalities among Black people increased by 23% between 2019 and 2020 compared to an overall increase of 7.2 percent,” the report stated.
+“Fatalities among Black people increased by 23 percent between 2019 and 2020 compared to an overall increase of 7.2 percent,” the report stated.
 “People who are American Indian and Alaska Native have roadway fatality rates more than double the national rate on a per population basis.”

 Over the last decade, deaths of pedestrians and bicyclists have risen faster than roadway fatalities as a whole, which has had a “chilling effect” on human-powered climate-friendly modes of transportation.